tri47/instaScraper/README.md

 https://www.scatta.cc/2020/03/05/scraping-a-instagram-profile.html

-FILE: lambdaHandler.py
+**FILE: lambdaHandler.py**
 Serverless AWS Lambda version of the scraper.
 Requires an S3 bucket to store and retrieve report.

+You don't need this if you only want to scrape to a flat file.